 You keep applying to house sits that sound amazing, yet you never hear back.

 Are all these pet owners just stuck up?

 Maybe house sitting just isn’t worth it.

-Or maybe it’s totally worth it but you’re going about it all wrong.
+Or maybe you’re going about it all wrong.

 Veren here, the other, less gentle half of The Alternative Travelers, who loves to take inflated egos down a peg (while The Sam aka the girlfriend deflates mine).
 I’m going to give you a healthy dose of house sitting reality.
 And I’ve got the chutzpah to do it: we’ve been house sitting since 2016 with nothing but a long trail of perfect reviews to show for it.